IMAGE COURTESY OF VINCI HAIR CLINIC

 - The penetration depth is too shallow

 In an ideal world, no client should need more than 4 sessions to complete their pigmentation.
 However taking into account all of the variables within the process, it is inevitable that some will.
 It’s not ideal, but it’s not a problematic scenario either, albeit a little inconvenient for the recipient.
+Some of the best clinics can reduce the number of sessions required through greater experience, but this is not guaranteed.

 Why is the number of sessions important?